-Wrong Place an interesting boutique hostel in Carpenter Lane, Kuching
+Wrong Place is an interesting boutique hostel in Carpenter Lane, Kuching

-Most backpackers and budget travellers tend to stay in the part of the town as there is easy access to all the tourist attractions, waterfront night markets and museums.
+Most backpackers and budget travellers tend to stay in this part of the town as there is easy access to all the tourist attractions, waterfront night markets and museums.

 Walking through the side streets exploring local crafts and souvenirs shops is an interesting experience.
 The city has a very lazy feel to it and it seems that time has stopped during the middle of the week.